Verena Lepper

 About me

-My research focuses on Egyptian and Oriental papyrus research, literature, religion and language as well as the history of art, culture and science.
-I published 20 books and numerous articles on these topics.
-I received my academic training in Egyptology and Oriental Studies over the years at Bonn, Tübingen, Cologne, Oxford and Harvard University.
-I conducted my postdoctoral work at Bonn, Oxford and Harvard University.
+Since November 2025, I am the head of the Getty Villa at the J. Paul Getty Museum, Los Angeles, USA.
+My research focuses on Egyptian and Oriental papyri, literature, religion and language as well as the history of art, culture and science.
+I have published more than 20 books and numerous articles on these topics.
+I received my academic training in Egyptology and Oriental Studies at Bonn, Tübingen, Cologne, Oxford and Harvard University.
+For 17 years, I served as curator of the Egyptian and Oriental Papyri at the Egyptian Museum and Papyrus Collection, Berlin (Staatliche Museen zu Berlin).
+I led major international exhibitions and research projects in Germany and abroad, including in Berlin, Doha, Abu Dhabi, and at Harvard University.

 My Commitment to AGYA